LoopLLC/HBaseSQLImport/README.md

     }
     ]

+*	-get RowKey -hbt TableName

+	Get a single row

+*	-scan "d:x=y" -hbt TableName

+	Scan all rows that match the filter

+*	-columns "d:x,d:y"

+	Column filter for -get or -scan

+*	-examples Output some example commands

 Tables and Columns are linked by the Query Name.

 The idea is that you write import queries and name them so that as the application is processing rows, it knows where to put the data.

-The import query can be any valid SQL Server TSQL query, it just needs to produce a single result set.
+The import query can be any valid SQL Server TSQL query, it just needs to produce a single result set with values that match the expected data types.

 Examples: